Thomas J. Meloro

 New York, N.Y.
 10019-6099, U.S.A.

 Mr. Meloro also has significant experience with biologic products, including several trials concerning patents related to recombinant human growth hormone.
 His clients prevailed after trial and were awarded a judgment that the patent on biosynthetic ripe human growth hormone was invalid and unenforceable for inequitable conduct.
-Mr. Meloro also has been involved in matters concerning protein chemistry, immunoassays, and gene expression analyses.

 Selected Professional and Business Activities

 Mr. Meloro has served as President and a member of the Board of Directors of the New York Intellectual Property Law Association, and is a founding Executive Committee member of the Hon.
 William C. Conner Inn of Court.
 He also is a member of the Association of the Bar of the City of New York.